JacobHearst/swift-evolution/README.md

 `FileDescriptor` is a strong wrapper type that serves as the currency type. `Socket`, `KernelQueue`, and others are more specific file descriptor types that provide specialized interfaces.

-Since Swift doesn't support struct subtyping, we define a `FileDescriptorProtocol` which each type of file descriptor conforms to.
+Since Swift doesn't support struct subtyping, we define a `FileDescriptorInterchangable` which each type of file descriptor conforms to.
 This protocol provides the means to convert to/from the `FileDescriptor` currency type, and defines some universal operations such as `close` as well as utility methods.